alantangsinglun/Income-Forecast/README.md

           - This step is data migration. copy all the "Assets" values from the old to the new first worksheet.
           - Then copy all the expenses "Item and Values" from the old forecast to the new for the first worksheet.
           - Then copy the debts value from the old forecast to the new forecast on the first worksheet.
-          - Then copy all the "Revenues" and "Expenses" of the old last forecast to the new forecasts's first page.
+          - Then copy all the "Revenues" and "Expenses" of the old previous last forecast to the new forecasts's first page.
     4. Another approach is to copy the old income forecast file to a new forecast file and rename it, and set all the values to 0 "Zeros".